letizia-sorrentino/recipe-app-backend/README.md

 ## Love Food App Backend

-Created using Node.js and Express.js, this project serves as the backend of the (Love Food recipe app) [https://lovefoodapp.co.uk/].
+Created using Node.js and Express.js, this project serves as the backend of the [Love Food recipe app](https://lovefoodapp.co.uk/).

 Love Food enables users to store recipes sourced from the Spoonacular API.
-More information is available in the (frontend project repository) [https://github.com/letizia-sorrentino/recipe-app-project].
+More information is available in the [frontend project repository](https://github.com/letizia-sorrentino/recipe-app-project).

 ##Overview
 The backend incorporates two key routes: